 Under these conditions your best choice is to can or freeze potato’s after digging.

 Harding off can be accomplished in about 10 to 14 days.
 During hardening off process, keeping vegetables and fruits in a frost free place.
 The best temperature is 75 to 80 degrees.
 After hardening off fruits and vegetables in a dry, well ventilated area winter storage at 55 to 60 degrees is idea with a relative humidity of 75 percent to 80 percent if possible.

 Not from the U.S.A.
-Leave a comment telling us about your home town and country
+Leave a comment telling me about your home town and country

 Why is common sense so uncommon?